WAIFS AND UNSUNG HEROES;

 days at a time?
 The Waif's coldness and unresponsiveness can feel

-torturous--you might even prefer that she'd yell at you,
+torturous--you might even prefer that she'd scream at

 When your Waif feels ready